-LIBOR and Other Benchmarks LIBOR Transition
+LIBOR and other benchmarks LIBOR Transition

-Preparing for benchmark interest rate reform - find out more about LIBOR, the rationale behind the global benchmark reforms and what you can do to prepare.
+Preparing for benchmark interest rate reform - find out more about London Interbank Offered Rate (LIBOR), the rationale behind the global benchmark reforms and what you can do to prepare.

 What is LIBOR?